Draft Emergency Ambulance Contract

 21. RESOLUTION OF DISPUTES (ALTERNATIVE JUDICIAL REMEDIES)

-when the contract is finalized a single option .
+The parties must choose a single option when the contract is finalized .

 22. AMENDMENT AND INTEGRITY